pbelskiy/pbelskiy/README.md

 Hi, I am software engineer, 30 y.o., curious about whole computer science, especially backend, services,<br/> and system programming.<br/>

-Interesting in IT starting from childhood, more than 8 years of commercial work, last time working mostly as full stack,<br/> the main language is Python, love Django, have a background with С, reverse engineering.<br/>
+More than 9 years of commercial work, last time working mostly as full stack,<br/> the main language is Python, love Django, have a background with С, reverse engineering.<br/>

 Addicted to GitHub, LeetCode & continuous improvement ✌️<br/>